 - Eligible students have the right to request that a school correct records which they believe to be inaccurate or misleading.
 If the school decides not to amend the record, the eligible student then has the right to a formal hearing.
 After the hearing, if the school still decides not to amend the record, the eligible student has the right to place a statement with the record setting forth his or her view about the contested information. - Generally, schools must have written permission from the eligible student in order to release any information from a student's education record.
-However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31): - o School officials with legitimate educational interest - Other schools to which a student is transferring - Specified officials for audit or evaluation purposes - o Appropriate parties in connection with financial aid to a student - o Organizations conducting certain studies for or on behalf of the school - Accrediting organizations - o To comply with a judicial order or lawfully issued subpoena - o Appropriate officials in cases of health and safety emergencies - o State and local authorities, within a juvenile justice system, pursuant to specific state law - To parents of an eligible student if the student is a dependent for IRS tax purposes - o To a victim of an alleged perpetrator of a crime of violence on a non-forcible sex offense - To the parents of a student regarding the student's violation of any Federal, State, or local law, or of any rule or policy of the school, governing the use or possession of alcohol or a controlled substance if school determines student committed disciplinary violation and the student is under the age of 21 drama production; Dean's List or other recognition lists; Graduation programs; Sports activity sheets showing weight and height of team members.
+However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31): - School officials with legitimate educational interest - Other schools to which a student is transferring - Specified officials for audit or evaluation purposes - Appropriate parties in connection with financial aid to a student - Organizations conducting certain studies for or on behalf of the school - Accrediting organizations - o To comply with a judicial order or lawfully issued subpoena - Appropriate officials in cases of health and safety emergencies - State and local authorities, within a juvenile justice system, pursuant to specific state law - To parents of an eligible student if the student is a dependent for IRS tax purposes - To a victim of an alleged perpetrator of a crime of violence on a non-forcible sex offense - To the parents of a student regarding the student's violation of any Federal, State, or local law, or of any rule or policy of the school, governing the use or possession of alcohol or a controlled substance if school determines student committed disciplinary violation and the student is under the age of 21

 Schools may disclose, without consent, "directory" information.
-The primary purpose of directory information is to allow Trinity Bible College and Graduate School to include this type of information from your education records in certain school written and online publications.
-Examples include: A playbill, showing your role in a
+The primary purpose of directory information is to allow Trinity Bible College and Graduate School to include this type of information from students' education records in certain school written and online publications.
+Examples include, but are not limited to, a playbill showing the student's role in a drama production, Dean's List or other recognition lists, graduation programs, and sports activity sheets showing weight and height of team members.